 Fixtures & Appliances

-Kenya’s galvanised sheets production fell 2.2 per cent in 2017 following a decline which started with weakening demand in 2010 as home builders turn to alternative roofing materials, latest official statistics show.
+Kenya’s galvanised sheets production fell 2.2 per cent in 2017 following a decline that started with weakening demand in 2010 as home builders turned to alternative roofing materials, the latest official statistics show.

 This is, however, a slight improvement from the 256,800 tonnes that were produced in 2015 – the lowest level since 2010 when production stood at 118,616 tonnes.

-“Galvanised sheets are increasingly facing competition from wide use of roofing tiles and shingles.
+“Galvanised sheets are increasingly facing competition from the wide use of roofing tiles and shingles.

 “By cutting production, manufacturers are only responding to market trends,” he said.